backuardo/mindbender/NOTES.md

 ## TODO
 - Support for more file types
 - Convert lossy image formats to lossless
-- Ensure message can fit in image
+- Ensure message can fit in image (calculate storage capacity)
 - encryption support
+- parallelize